 You can check the status of an item by seeing which column it's in.
 Teams decide which columns make sense for their workflow.
 Therefore, a Kanban board can vary from team to team.

 When the status of an item changes, a team member will move it into another column.
-For example, if you decided to begin working on an item called "New login button," then you would move its card from the "To Do" column to the "In Progress" column.
+For example, if you decided to work on an item called "New login button," then you would move its card from the "To-Do" column to the "In Progress" column.

 At the very least, you can expect a column/status for:

 Tasks "To-Do" (i.e., not started)

 Tasks that are "Ready to Test"

 Note that limits are shown in red circles above certain columns.
 For example, a 3 above the To- Do column indicates that only three items can be in that particular section at one time.
 The In Progress column is limited to two items.

 Another application of Kanban is to manage your personal to-do list.